SurajSatheesan/SurajSatheesan.github.io/_posts/2018-12-02-financial-article.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/finance/words-bar.png" alt="linearly separable data">

-The distinction in words is good at this stage.
+The distinction in words was good at this stage.
 I was quite satisfied with this and proceeded from here to build the model.

 ### Wordcloud
-Wordcloud is a more interesting way to visualize word representation for each category.
+Wordcloud is a more interesting way to visualise word representation for each category.

 **HOME LOANS**
 <img src="{{ site.url }}{{ site.baseurl }}/images/finance/house.png" alt="linearly separable data">